parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

    ![In the Remote Desktop Connection Dialog Box, the Connect button is highlighted.](./media/remote-desktop-connection.png "Remote Desktop Connection dialog")

-7. Enter the following credentials when prompted, and then select **OK**:
+7. Enter the following credentials when prompted and select **OK**:

    - **User name**: demouser
    - **Password**: Password.1!!